Changelog

 Added

-can now perform vertical and horizontal hemi-face occlusion.
+Occlude_face_regioncan now perform vertical and horizontal hemi-face occlusion.
 Hemi-face masks rely on the facial screen coords, thus they cannot be precomputed.
-However, predefined placeholder constantsHEMI_FACE_TOP
+However, predefined placeholder constantsHEMI_FACE_TOP,HEMI_FACE_BOTTOM,HEMI_FACE_LEFT, andHEMI_FACE_RIGHThave been defined and can still be passed inlandmarks_to_occludeas any of the other predefined landmark paths can.- Helper function

-has been created and can be found inpsyfaceutils.py
+compute_line_intersectionhas been created and can be found inpsyfaceutils.py. - Additional masking option

-has been added tomask_face_region
+EYES_NOSE_MOUTH_MASKhas been added tomask_face_region.

 Changed